Wakefield Mental Health & Wellbeing Support Service

 How we help

-We run a service at a variety of venues across Wakefield which provides a safe space for people to drop in for a cuppa, say hello and catch up with others.
-People can also pick up information about support, advice and guidance, signposting, listening, crisis support and resolution, solving practical problems.
+We offer drop-in sessions at a variety of venues throughout the district, which provide a safe space for people to drop in for a cuppa, say hello and catch up with others.
+You can also engage in therapeutic activities, pick up information about support, advice and guidance, signposting, listening, crisis support and revolution, and solving practical problems.

-We also run a young people’s drop-in service specifically for individuals aged 17-30.
+We also run a drop-in service specifically for people aged 16-24.

-Peer support is an effective way to help individuals overcome social isolation, increase self-motivation, and gain useful skills and experience.
-Our Wakefield peer support co-ordinator ensures there is a structured programme, appropriate training and safe meeting environments so that those taking part – peer mentors and those being supported – get the maximum benefit.
+Peer support is an effective way to help people reduce social isolation, increase self-motivation and gain useful skills and experience.
+Our Wakefield peer support coordinator ensures there is a structured programme, appropriate training and safe meeting environments so that those taking part – both peer mentors and those being supported – gain maximum benefit from the programme.

-If someone is looking for support, our peer networks can help them on a one to one or group basis and the focus is on facilitating access to every day ‘mainstream opportunities’.
+If you are looking for support, our peer networks can help you on a 1:1 or group basis, with a focus on facilitating access to everyday ‘mainstream’ opportunities.

-If someone wants to become a peer mentor and use their lived experience to help others, we offer accredited training packages and opportunities to move on to paid support worker roles over time.
+If you are interested in becoming a peer mentor and using your lived experience to help others, we offer accredited training packages and opportunities to move on to paid Recovery Worker roles over time.